TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/Typoscript.rst

 =======================

 ..  deprecated:: 13.4
-    The `<INCLUDE_TYPOSCRIPT` Syntax used for inclusion of TypoScript files from the "fileadmin" or other publicly available folders has been deprecated and will be removed with TYPO3 14.0.
+    The `<INCLUDE_TYPOSCRIPT` syntax used for inclusion of TypoScript files from the "fileadmin" or other publicly available folders has been deprecated and will be removed with TYPO3 v14.0.
 See migration.

 A typical line to include an external TypoScript file looks like this: